google/pigweed/docs/getting_started.md

-# Getting started
+# Getting Started

-Pigweed uses a combination of CIPD and Python virtual environments to provide you with the tools necessary for Pigweed development without modifying your system's development environment.
-This guide will walk you through the steps needed to download and set up the Pigweed repository.

-After the initial setup, this guide will walk you through a few things to try out to familiarize you with the Pigweed codebase and developer workflow.
+This guide will walk you through setup and general use of Pigweed.
 We hope to make the setup process as smooth as possible.
 If any of this doesn't work, please [file a bug](https://bugs.chromium.org/p/pigweed/issues/entry).